Passaic New Jersey

 Among the speakers of Polish in Passaic are many Gorals.

-With over 1,300 families, estimated at a total population of 15,000, Passaic contains one of the state's fastest-growing Orthodox communities.
+With over 1,300 families, estimated at a total population of 15,000, Passaic has one of the state's fastest-growing Orthodox Jewish communities.
 It is home to over 20 yeshivas and other educational institutions, as well as many kosher food and other shopping establishments.

 The 2010 United States census counted 69,781 people, 19,411 households, and 14,597 families in the city.
 The population density was 22,179.6 per square mile (8,563.6/km2).
 There were 20,432 housing units at an average density of 6,494.2 per square mile (2,507.4/km2).
 The racial makeup was 45.06% (31,440) White, 10.64% (7,425) Black or African American, 1.07% (745) Native American, 4.36% (3,040) Asian, 0.04% (27) Pacific Islander, 33.37% (23,284) from other races, and 5.47% (3,820) from two or more races.
 Hispanic or Latino of any race were 71.02% (49,557) of the population.
 The city's Hispanic population represented the fourth-highest percentage among municipalities in New Jersey as of the 2010 Census.